AshtonRopp/Advanced_VLSI_Design/FIR_Filter/README.md

 # Pipelined FIR Filter Optimization Project

 ## Highlights
-- Designed 4 FIR filters using SystemVerilog using parallelism and pipelining
+- Designed four FIR filters using SystemVerilog using parallelism and pipelining techniques.
-- Simulated and synthesized filters in Vivado to perform power and area analysis
+- Simulated and synthesized filters in Vivado to perform power and area analysis.
-- Used MATLAB filterDesigner to acquire filter coefficients
+- Used MATLAB filterDesigner to acquire filter coefficients.

 ## MATLAB Filter Design
 The goal of the project was to design a 102-tap low-pass filter with the transition region of 0.2pi-0.23pi radians/sample and stopband attenuation of at least 80dB.
 To acquire the coefficients, I used the MATLAB Filter Designer Tool, which can be launched in MATLAB with the command `filterDesigner`.
 Then, we construct the filter as shown below.